Contents

 Plywood: A Brief Overview

 Plywood is a type of engineered wood made by gluing together thin layers of wood, known as veneers.
-The cross-graining pattern of the layers gives plywood its strength.
+The cross-graining pattern of the layers gives Pressed wood its strength.
 However, not all plywood is created equal.
-Some types are more resistant to water damage than others, such as marine plywood or exterior-grade plywood.
+Some types are more resistant to water damage than others, such as marine layered wood or exterior-grade plywood.

 Rain and Its Effects on Plywood